De Finetti's theorem: rate of convergence in Kolmogorov distance: Introduction

 \section{Introduction}

-In this paper, we provide a quantitative version of the law of large numbers (LLN, from now on) for exchangeable random variables (r.v.'s).
-For simplicity, we confine ourselves to considering an infinite sequence $\{X_n\}_{n \geq 1}$ of Bernoulli variables defined on $\probabilityspace$, satisfying the \emph{exchangeability condition}, namely
+This paper contributes to the study of the rate of convergence of the law of large numbers for exchangeable random variables (r.v.'s) in the sense of de Finetti \cite{deFin33}.
+For ease in exposition, we confine ourselves to an infinite sequence $\{X_n\}_{n \geq 1}$ of Bernoulli variables defined on the probability space $\probabilityspace$.
+The sequence $\{X_n\}_{n \geq 1}$ satisfies the exchangeability condition if there holds